runabol/piper/README.md

 curl -s -X POST -H Content-Type:application/json -d '{"pipelineId":"demo/hello","inputs":{"yourName":"Joe Jones"}}' http://localhost:8080/jobs
 ```

-Which should give you something like:
+Which should give you something like this as a response:

 ```
 {